exercism/v3/languages/nim/reference/README.md

 #### `varargs`

-- variable number of arguments that can be passed to a `proc` that are convereted to an `array`
+- variable number of arguments that can be passed to a `proc` that are converted to an `array`
 - last parameter in the procedure header
 - type conversions
-  - second parameter in type instatitation as a reference to a `proc`
+  - second parameter in type instantiation as a reference to a `proc`

 #### `UncheckedArray`